The blasts were set off at a religious gathering of a Christian sect.

-The blasts took place during a gathering of Jehovah's Witnesses on October 29.
+The blasts were set off at a religious gathering of a Christian sect known as Jehovah's Witnesses on October 29.

-Libina had passed away on October 30 at the Kalamassery Government Medical College Hospital, and two women who were part of the gathering lost their lives on the day of the blasts.
+A 12-year-old girl named Libina from Malayattoor had succumbed to her injuries on October 30 at the Kalamassery Government Medical College Hospital, and two women who were part of the gathering were killed on the day of the blasts.

 Subsequently, 61-year-old Moly Joy from Kalamassery died at a private hospital on November 6.

-A few hours after the incident, a man named Dominic Martin, claiming to be an estranged member of Jehovah's Witnesses, surrendered before the police in Thrissur district, asserting that he carried out the multiple blasts.
+A few hours after the incident, a man -- Dominic Martin -- claiming to be an estranged member of Jehovah's Witnesses surrendered before the police in Thrissur district, claiming he carried out the multiple blasts.